Maxetoo/Maxetoo/README.md

-Hi 👋 My name is  Maxwell Etombi and I am a Frontend dev currently learning Backend
+Hi 👋 My name is  Maxwell Etombi and I am a full stack developer